 - /StagingDirectoryDb: the location from where Snowflake will access the temporary staging files.
 If /StagingDirectoryHvr is an Azure location, this parameter should have the same value.

 - /StagingDirectoryCredentials: the Azure security credentials.
-The supported format is "azure_account=azure_account;azure_secret_access_key=secret_key".
+The supported format for supplying the credentials is azure_account=azure_account;azure_secret_access_key=secret_key.

 Hadoop Client Configuration